-There are other people who unfriend on Facebook in order to move on with their lives.
+There are people who unfriend on Facebook in order to move on with their lives.

 They typically do this with the intent of making it permanent.

-They may have been continuous having personal issues with this other person.
+They were continuously having personal issues with this person.

-They may not even like certain people that are in this other person’s life and believe that those people are a negative influence.
+They don’t like specific people that are in this person’s life and believe that those people are a negative influence.

 There is just a sense of disconnection and unhappiness.

-They may have even repeatedly told this person about their unhappiness and this person either didn’t care or barely made the effort to work things out.
+This person was repeatedly told about the unhappiness and this person either didn’t care or barely made the effort to work things out.

-They feel like the situation is hopeless and is only dragging them down both emotionally and mentally.
+Tolerance dissipates, as a hopeless situation persists in dragging them down both emotionally and mentally.

 They come to the decision to unfriend this person on Facebook in the hopes that they can move on and create some distance between themselves and the negativity.

-Once they discover this, they realize that it is best to unfriend this person.
+Once they recognize how much the negativity is damaging their relationships, they realize that it is best to unfriend this person.

 Get the very best of DatingLogic straight to your inbox!